Pink Chanel suit of Jacqueline Kennedy: The suit as fashion

 It was said that the pink suit was one of her husband's "particular favorites"; the suit had first been shown by Coco Chanel in her 1961 autumn/winter collection.
-Photographs exist of Mrs. Kennedy wearing the suit – or one very similar to it – in Washington D.C. in November 1961; to church on November 12, 1961; in London on March 26, 1962; in Washington D.C. in September 1962; in Lafayette Square on September 26, 1962; at the visit by the Prime Minister of Algeria on October 15, 1962; and the visit of the Maharaja of Jaipur on October 23, 1962.
+Photographs exist of Mrs. Kennedy wearing the suit – or one very similar to it – in Washington, D.C. in November 1961; to church on November 12, 1961; in London on March 26, 1962; in Washington, D.C. in September 1962; in Lafayette Square on September 26, 1962; at the visit by the Prime Minister of Algeria on October 15, 1962; and the visit of the Maharaja of Jaipur on October 23, 1962.
 After the last of these occasions, she was apparently not photographed wearing it until the day of the assassination, when she was pictured in it at Fort Worth and Dallas leading up to the assassination, having been revealed wearing it after stepping out of Air Force One at Love Field.

 The suit was double-breasted, with six gold buttons and four square pockets, two on each side.
 The fabric was a light weight wool from Linton Tweeds in a nubby weave known as bouclé.
 The color was raspberry although most press reports described it as strawberry pink.
 The wide quilted collar, jacket lining, piping trim on the sleeves, and at the top of each pocket was navy blue silk.
 There were two gold buttons on each sleeve.
 The buttons on the suit had navy blue piping around the edge.
-A clever feature of Chanel jackets was a small gold chain sewn along the inside bottom edge of jacket to provide just enough weight for it to hang straight.
+A clever feature of Chanel jackets was a small gold chain sewn along the inside bottom edge of the jacket to provide just enough weight for it to hang straight.
 The suit came with a sleeveless navy silk shell blouse.
 For cool weather, Kennedy would wear a matching navy silk scarf knotted at the neck and tucked into the front of the jacket, which she did in Dallas.
 Accompanying the suit was a trademark pillbox hat in matching pink with a band of navy piping around the crown.
 She secured the hat to her head with a standard hatpin.
 Kennedy carried a navy handbag with a gold buckle and gold chain handle.
 She wore low-heeled navy shoes with a small gold ornament at the toe.
-A gold bangle bracelet on her left wrist and short white kid leather gloves with tiny wrist buttons completed her outfit.
+A gold bangle bracelet on her left wrist and short white kid leather gloves with tiny pearl wrist buttons completed her outfit.